- What is a health science center?

 A. Any accredited two- or four-year college or university is acceptable, but an institution with strong science departments is suggested.

-Q. Do prerequisite courses have to be completed within the past 5 years?
+Q. Do prerequisite courses have to be completed within the past five years?

 A. No. There is no restriction on the age of courses.
 However, if it has been a significant amount of time since prerequisite courses have been completed, we strongly encourage students to at least review the material, especially for nursing science courses.

 A. Yes.
-Students may apply for our M.S.N. in nursing education or the M.S.N.
-Family Nurse Practitioner track during the semester in which they are finishing coursework for the B.S.N. degree.
+Students may apply for our MSN-Nursing Education or the MSN-Family Nurse Practitioner track during the semester in which they are finishing coursework for the BSN degree.

-Q. When will I be notified of my admission's decision?
+Q. When will I be notified of my admission decision?

-A. Students will be notified in October for spring applicants, April for summer applicants.
+A. Spring applicants will be notified in October and summer applicants will be notified in April for summer.
 Notification is electronic via the admissions portal.
 Admission status and wait list placement will not be given through email or by phone.

-A. It is possible, although highly discouraged, for traditional and second degree students to work part-time while enrolled in the upper-division curriculum.
+A. It is possible, although highly discouraged, for traditional and second degree students to work part-time while enrolled in the upper division curriculum.
 The coursework and course load in this sequence are very strenuous and require an extensive amount of study and preparation.
 Also, placements in clinical courses change each semester as far as days and times, which makes it difficult for students to coordinate their work schedules.
-If you are considering working, please speak with an academic advisor.
+If you are considering working, please speak with an academic adviser.

 Q. Can I participate in the program on a part-time basis?

-Q. If I want to attend Texas A&M University to complete my prerequisite courses, what should I list as a major since nursing is not a choice for freshmen entry?
+Q. If I want to attend Texas A&M University to complete my prerequisite courses, what should I list as a major since nursing is not a choice?